FondazioneChipsIT/pulp/README.md

 source setup/deeploy.sh
 ```
 This script will set the needed environment variables for Deeploy execution. **IMPORTANT**: this version takes for granted that the llvm toolchain is installed in `/opt/llvm_toolchain`.
 Also, the strongly suggested gcc versions to be used are `gcc 11.4.0` or `gcc 11.5.0`.
-Once these are done and a configuration has been selected in the sdk, you can refer to the README inside Deeploy for launching tests on the pulp-open platform: both gvsoc and rtl platforms are now supported.
-They are to be selected inside the individual python testrunners inside Deeploy.
+Once these are done and a configuration has been selected in the sdk, you can refer to the README inside Deeploy for launching tests on the pulp-open platform.
+GVSOC is supported as well for the pulp-open platform.

 ## Requirements